-1. Between the ages of 22 and 65 at the time of screening
+1. Male or Female, between the ages of 22 and 65 at the time of screening.

 2. Able to read, understand, and provide written, dated informed consent prior to

-study personnel about adverse events and other
+study, and to communicate with study personnel about adverse events and other

 3. Currently diagnosed with Major Depressive Disorder (MDD) and meets criteria for a